Updated November 15, 2023

 My first efforts to find information about Minolta SLRs were overwhelming and frustrating because there is so much written about these products.
 Some of the information is great and some, of course, is a waste of time.
-Wading through it, while rewarding, can eat up a lot of time.
-Here are a few resources for those interested in Minolta gear.
 I hope this resource list will save time and frustration for others.

 The SR-2 was the first Minolta SLR and was released 1958.
 Supposedly, the first camera was designated “2” because the CEO considered “2” to be lucky (I cannot substantiate this).
-The SR-2 is expensive and hard to find.
-I saw a broken one go for 100.00+ at auction.
-There are plenty of SR-7s and SR–1s to be had.
+The SR-2 is expensive and hard to find (I saw a broken one go for 100.00+ at auction).
+The SR-3, while not as lauded as the SR-2, is also relatively hard to find.
+There are plenty of SR-7 and SR-1 cameras to be had.

 SR Line Overview (Rokkor Files)